 To understand how iron deficiency is diagnosed, it is important to gain a basic understanding of the blood markers used to assess iron status.
 Currently, there is debate in the scientific literature as to the most effective blood markers that should be collected during routine blood screening to monitor iron status.
 However, current routine practice allows informed decisions to be made regarding iron status on the basis of an athlete's serum ferritin (SF), their haemoglobin (Hb) and their transferrin saturation (TSAT).
 For context, SF provides an indication of the body's iron stores, with its depletion being an early sign of iron deficiency.
 Such events indicate that the athlete's iron requirements currently exceed iron availability, and therefore, a focus on iron intake is required.
 Left untreated, depleted iron stores can subsequently begin to impact red blood cell production, since iron is an essential component of Hb, whose role is imperative for the delivery of oxygen to the active muscle during exercise.
-One consequence of depleted iron stores is diminished red blood cell production, and over time, as red blood cell production is severely diminished from worsening iron deficiency (i.e., anemia), oxygen transport will inevitably suffer, and athletic performance will be negatively impacted.
+One consequence of depleted iron stores is diminished red blood cell production, and over time, as red blood cell sever elv diminished production is from worsening iron deficiency (i.e., anemia), oxygen transport will inevitably suffer, and athletic performance will be negatively impacted.
 Finally, TSAT provides us a measure of the iron transport protein, transferrin, and its saturation with iron, which will be delivered around the body, predominately to the bone marrow for red blood cell production.
 Collectively, these three iron markers provide an indication of an athlete's overall iron status, from which we can make informed decisions on any approaches required to treat a deficiency.

 On the basis of these iron markers, current literature proposes that iron status for athletes can be classified into three main stages (see Figure 1).
-Stage 1 is characterised by a depletion in SF, although there is often no noticeable change to Hb or TSAT at this point.
-Left untreated, depleted iron stores can progress, causing red blood cell production to be diminished, and Stage 2 iron deficiency in the absence of anemia presents (IDNA).
-Progression of the condition from here then sees compromised red blood cell production, whereby Hb levels fall below a healthy status, indicating that Stage 3 iron deficient anemia (IDA) is now evident.
-Unsurprisingly, the degree by which iron deficiency affects performance and well-being is often related to its severity.
-For example, performance and health is likely to be most severely affected when iron stores are exhausted and red blood cell production/Hb are significantly compromised (e.g., Stage 3 IDA).
+Stage 1 is characterised by a depletion in SF, although there is often no noticeable change to Hb or TSAT at this point. untreated, depleted iron stores can progress, causing red blood cell production to be diminished, and Stage 2 iron deficiency in of anemia presents the absence Progression of the condition from here then sees compromised red blood cell production, whereby Hb levels fall below a healthy status, indicating that Stage 3 iron deficient